FAQs about Polytunnels

 What are all the different Polythene Covers and how long do they last?

-market) that are guaranteed for 5 years, other specialist types of film are are also available and are guaranteed for 4 years.
-When comparing specifications with our competitors ensure you check that they are supplying a 720 gauge polythene cover and ask what the guarantee is....
+We have a number of polythene types.
+All First Tunnels polythene used is up to 800 gauge (200 micron) - that's the thickness used on Commercial polytunnels.
+Our most popular cover is the Super Therm and is supplied with a guarantee for 7 years, but it has been known for a cover to last 10 years.
+Other specialist types of film are also available and are guaranteed for 5 years.
+When comparing specifications with our competitors ensure you check that they are supplying a 800 gauge polythene cover and ask what the guarantee is....

 Yes.
 The polythene is designed to withstand both hot and cold environments.
 See our range of Heaters.
 If you wish to consider heating a polytunnel then why not consider using a mini polytunnel to protect tender plants inside your already existing polytunnel, like "double glazing".
 This method saves on your heating costs.
-If you want to discover more about mini polytunnels then Click Here.
+If you want to discover more about mini polytunnels then click here.

 What are the planning regulations for Polytunnels?

 Take extra care if your site has a listed building or resides in a conservation area, national park, or area of outstanding natural beauty.
 There are further restrictions to planning in these cases.
-To access an interactive planning tool to check on the current guidleines, click here.
+To access an interactive planning tool to check on the current guidelines, click here.

 If you are thinking of ordering a large commercial sized structure or more than one or you have any worries at all, have a word with your local planning department.
 Please click here to download a planning guide for farmers.